-NOTE: Consistent with Education Article §8-405 of the Annotated Code of Maryland "Provision of Accessible Copies of Documents to Parents" school personnel are required to provide parent(s) with an accessible copy of each assessment, report, data chart(s), draft Individualized Education Program (IEP), or other document the IEP team or other multidisciplinary team plans to discuss at that meeting, at least five (5) business days before the scheduled meeting.
+Consistent with Education Article §8-405 of the Annotated Code of Maryland "Provision of Accessible Copies of Documents to Parents" school personnel are required to provide parent(s) with an accessible copy of each assessment, report, data chart(s), draft Individualized Education Program (IEP), or other document the IEP team or other multidisciplinary team plans to discuss at that meeting, at least five (5) business days before the scheduled meeting (Ed.
+Art. §8-405 and Appendix H Technical Assistance Bulletin 20 Provision of Accessible Copies of Documents to Parents).

-(Ed.
-Art. §8-405).